microsoft/vscode-ai-toolkit/QA.md

 ### I am getting an error downloading Llama2

 Please ensure you request access to Llama through this form [Llama 2 sign up page](https://github.com/llama2-onnx/signup) this is needed to comply with Meta's trade compliance.

+### Can't save project inside WSL instance
+Because the remote sessions are currently not supported when running the Windows AI Studio Actions, you cannot save your project while being connected to WSL.
+To close remote connections, click on "WSL" at the bottom left of the screen and choose "Close Remote Connections".